-This skillet ham and swiss lasagna is a super easy and super cheesy one-pan meal that is on the table in less than 30 minutes.
+This skillet ham and Swiss lasagna is a super easy and super cheesy one-pan meal that is on the table in less than 30 minutes.

-This deconstructed lasagna has diced ham and a creamy swiss cheese sauce.
+This deconstructed lasagna has diced ham and a creamy Swiss cheese sauce.
 It’s also the perfect use of those broken noodles that are just sitting at the bottom of the box begging to be used.

 What cheese sauce is used in this pasta dish?

 I based the sauce on this dish on the classic cordon bleu sauce for chicken cordon bleu.
-Using heavy cream instead of milk creates a thick and silky sauce that blends perfectly with the Dijon mustard and swiss cheese.
+Using heavy cream instead of milk creates a thick and silky sauce that blends perfectly with the Dijon mustard and Swiss cheese.

 What should you be reading while enjoying a craft beer and

 Are you a fan of Stephen King’s, IT?
-If so, I HIGHLY recommend picking up the book Black Mouth from Ronald Malfi.
+If so, I HIGHLY recommend picking up the book Black Mouth by Ronald Malfi.
 Adults have to come together to fight malfeasance that terrorized them as children in their small town.
 Perfect reading for Fall.